 Country-style seating has rounded armrests and cushions, and either chunky, turned-wood legs (with or without castors) or a pleated skirt that skims the floor.
 However, you can achieve a smarter country feel by putting the emphasis on the fabric pattern and going for more streamlined silhouettes for the furniture.

 If you have a spare corner, fill it with a statement armchair and place a side table topped with a lamp next to it to create a cosy reading nook.

 40. Show off brickwork or wooden beams

-If you have wooden beams or exposed brickwork in your living room, highlight them to give the country look bags of authenticity.
+If you have wooden beams or exposed brickwork in your living room, highlight them to give the country living room look bags of authenticity.

 'I don’t think you can really get the right look without using old things – rugs, paintings, antiques,' explains Vivien Greenock, interior designer and former senior director at Colefax and Fowler (opens in new tab).